Indian Prime Minister Modi's home state of Gujarat heads to the polls next month - ExBulletin

 Indian Prime Minister Modi’s home state of Gujarat heads to the polls next month

-MUMBAI, Nov 3 (Reuters) – Gujarat, the home state of Indian Prime Minister Narendra Modi, will go to the polls next month, the electoral commission said on Thursday, a vote that should give a clue to the prospects of his party in the general elections scheduled for 2024.
+MUMBAI: Indian Prime Minister Narendra Modi’s home state of Gujarat will go to the polls next month, the electoral commission announced on Thursday (November 3rd), a vote likely to offer a clue to his party’s prospects at the polls. general elections scheduled for 2024.

 Modi remains popular despite criticism over inflation and unemployment, and his Bharatiya Janata Party (BJP) expects to emerge victorious in state assembly elections in western Gujarat and Himachal Pradesh to the north.